Competitive Soccer Summer Camp!

 - 1st Place Stanford Classic D1 – August 2016

-West Valley United has teams in the Gold & Bronze levels.
-Our age group is open to any boy born in 2005 or 2006.
+West Valley United has teams in the Gold & Silver brackets.
+Our age group is open to any boy born in 2005 or younger.
 We offer a competitive program that fosters individual player development as well as team building.
 We have a strong, committed group of boys and families who make this team what it is.

 If you are interested in our Open Tryouts (drop in practices), please contact Coach Eze at email@example.com. or 408 499 1569.
 We encourage prospective players to explore our program during one of our normal training sessions.
 Spending this time with United will give you a feel of how our team trains and operates, along with giving your son a chance to interact with the boys on our team.
 Parents are always welcome to stay and observe.

 COACH: Ezequiel Barajas